 1 a.
-Member States shall assess the need for the conditions of access and detailed arrangements for the application of paternity leave to be adapted to the needs of fathers in special situations requiring them to be more present, to be defined by Member States.
+Member States shall assess the need for the conditions of access and detailed arrangements for the application of paternity leave to be adapted to the needs of fathers in special situations requiring more of their presence, to be defined by Member States.
 Such special situations may include: fathers having a disability, fathers with children with disabilities including mental health problems, serious medical conditions or illnesses, and single fathers as defined by the national law and practice in Member States.